ChatGPT vs Claude: A Real User's Comparison for Coding and Thinking

 Both work.
 But Claude's version has type hints, preserves the function metadata with @functools.wraps, allows customizing which exceptions to catch, and includes documentation.
 That's the difference between "working code" and "production code."

-When I'm stuck on a weird bug, I've started going to Claude first.
-It's better at holding the full problem in its head—the error message, the relevant code, my description of what I've already tried.
+For debugging complex issues, when I'm stuck on a weird bug, I've started going to Claude first.
+It's better at holding the full problem in its head: the error message, the relevant code, my description of what I've already tried.

 ChatGPT tends to jump to solutions too quickly.
 It'll suggest the obvious fix before fully understanding the problem.
 Claude asks clarifying questions more often, which sometimes feels slower but leads to better answers.

-That said, ChatGPT with its browsing capability wins when the bug involves a recent library update or an obscure error message I need to search for.
+That said, ChatGPT with its browsing wins when the bug involves a recent library update.
 Claude's knowledge cutoff can be a limitation for bleeding-edge issues.

+For learning new technologies, my experience split.
 I was learning Rust last month.
 For this, I actually preferred ChatGPT.
-Its explanations are more concise, and when you're learning, you want quick feedback loops, not comprehensive essays.
+Its explanations are more concise, and when you're learning, you want quick feedback loops.

 My approach: ChatGPT for "how do I do X in Rust?" and Claude for "why does Rust handle memory this way?"